vadanrod14/RA.Aid/README.md

 # RA.Aid

-**AI software development agent powered by `aider` and advanced reasoning models like `o1`.**
+**Develop software autonomously.**

-RA.Aid (ReAct Aid) was made by putting `aider` (https://aider.chat/) in a LangChain ReAct agent loop.
-This unique combination allows developers to leverage aider's code editing capabilities while benefiting from LangChain's agent-based task execution framework.
+RA.Aid (pronounced "raid") helps you develop software autonomously.
+It was made by putting `aider` (https://aider.chat/) in a LangChain ReAct agent loop.
+This unique combination allows developers to leverage `aider`'s code editing capabilities while benefiting from LangChain's agent-based task execution framework.
 The tool provides an intelligent assistant that can help with research, planning, and implementation of multi-step development tasks.

-RA.Aid is a practical tool for everyday software development and is used for developing real-world applications.
+The result is **near-fully-autonomous software development**.

 Here's a demo of RA.Aid adding a feature to itself: